Escape to Morocco

-It is an oasis away from the hustle and bustle of the Medina, and unlike the artificialness of the Palmerai luxury chain hotels.
-Some people might be put off by the hotel’s location as it is in a little village, surrounded by local houses.
-The hotel is actually housed in an old Caravanserai, and was in times gone by the last roadside inn for camel caravans before reaching Marrakesh.
-The one day camel ride is now easily covered in a minibus in twenty minutes.
+The Caravanserai a serene oasis away from the hustle and bustle of the Medina, and unlike the artificialness of the Palmerai luxury, chain hotels.
+Some people might be put off by the hotel’s location as it is in a little, rural village, surrounded by local houses.
+The hotel is actually housed in an old Caravanserai, and was in times gone by, the last roadside inn for camel caravans before they finally reached Marrakesh.
+The one day camel ride is now easily covered in a minibus or taxi in 15-20 minutes.

 New Years Eve